Karmiven/Server-Api-BnS-2017/README.md

 - **Logging**: Optional logging feature, controlled through environment variables, allows detailed logging to console for debugging and monitoring.
 - **Scalability**: Designed to support a large number of users and database operations, ensuring performance and security for a Blade & Soul private server.
 - **System Statistics**: Monitor CPU Usage, Memory Usage, and Server API Process Information to assess server load and performance in real time, helping ensure smooth operation and quick issue resolution.
+- **Donation-Based Store**: Users can acquire Velirs through donations, accessible via the "Donations" tab in their profile.
+Administrators can manage Velirs in the store via the admin panel.
+Payment processing is not integrated by default—administrators must set up their own payment system.
+- **Update Management for B&S Server API**: Administrators can now check for updates directly from the project's GitHub repository, download the latest versions, and install them automatically, ensuring the server stays up-to-date with minimal effort.

 ## Requirements